 An Example of the Debt Snowball

-Using the debt snowball method, you would make the minimum payments on everything except the medical bill.
-For this example, let’s say you have an extra $500 each month from taking a side job and cutting your expenses down to the bare minimum.
+Using the debt snowball method, you would make minimum payments on everything except the medical bill.
+But let’s say you have an extra $500 each month because you took a side job and cut your expenses down to the bare minimum.
 You are gazelle intense.

-Since you’re paying $550 a month on the medical bill (the $50 payment plus the extra $500), that debt will be done in one month.
-You would then take that $550 and attack the credit card debt.
-You can pay $613 on the plastic (the freed-up $550 plus the $63 minimum payment).
-In about four months, you’ll wave goodbye to the credit card.
+Since you’re paying $550 a month on the medical bill (the $50 payment plus the extra $500), that debt will be gone in one month.
+Then, you can take the freed-up $550 and attack the credit card debt, paying a total of $613 ($550 plus the $63 minimum payment).
+In about four months, you’ll wave goodbye to that credit card.
 You’ve paid it off!

 By the time you reach the student loan—which is your biggest debt—you can put $844 a month toward it.
 That means it will only last about 12 months.
 After that, Sallie Mae better get used to living somewhere else, because you’ve kicked her out!

 Thanks to your hard work and sacrifice, you have paid off $20,000 of debt in only 27 months using the debt snowball method!
-Congratulations!
+You’re a rock star!

 Why Does the Debt Snowball Method Work?

-In our example, if you start paying on the student loan first because it’s the largest debt, you won’t see it leave for a while.
-You’ll see numbers going down on a page, but pretty soon you’ll lose steam and stop paying extra.
-And you’ll still have all your debts hanging around.
+If you start paying on the student loan first because it’s the largest debt, you won’t get rid of it for a while.
+You’ll see numbers going down on the balance, but pretty soon you’ll lose steam and stop paying extra.
+Why?
+Because it’s taking forever to get a win!
+And you’ll still have all your other small, annoying debts hanging around too.

-But when you ditch the small debt first, you see progress.
-That one debt is out of your life forever.
-The second debt will follow soon, and then the next.
-When you see the plan working, you stick to it.
-And when you do that, you’ll succeed in becoming debt-free!
+But when you ditch the smallest debt first, you see progress—quickly!
+You have hope!
+That debt is out of your life forever.
+The second debt will soon follow and then the next.
+When you see the plan working, you’re more likely to feel like you can stick it out.
+And when you keep at it, you’ll succeed in becoming debt-free!

-By the time you’re paying on the bigger debts, you have so much more cash freed up from paying off the earlier ones that it creates a debt snowball.
-Suddenly, you’re putting hundreds of dollars a month toward your debts instead of a few bucks here and there.
+By the time you’re paying on the bigger debts, you have so much cash freed up from paying off the earlier ones that it creates a debt snowball.
+Suddenly, you’re putting hundreds of dollars a month toward your debts instead of slowly chipping away at them with minimum payments.
 You build momentum, and that changes your behavior and helps you get out of debt for good.

-Ready to work your own debt snowball?
-Learn how to pay off debt, make wise spending decisions, save for the future, and more in Dave Ramsey’s class Financial Peace University.
-Find a class today!
+Are you ready to dig in and get to work on your debt snowball?
+Learn how to pay off debt, make wise spending choices, save for the future, and more with Financial Peace University.